DiegoDilley/16S_Pipeline/GUIDE.md

 | `taxonomy.tsv` | Each feature ID mapped to a semicolon-delimited lineage |
 | `metadata.tsv` | Each sample ID mapped to its group and any covariates |

-If your feature table came out of QIIME2 as a `.qza`, you export it to biom and then to TSV.
-Worth knowing: a `.qza` is just a zip file carrying its own provenance, so if you've lost the script that produced it, the parameters are still recoverable:

 ```bash
 unzip -o table.qza -d table_prov
 cat table_prov/*/provenance/action/action.yaml
 ```

 That file records the plugin, the action, and every parameter.
-It's the authoritative answer to "what trim length did I use", which is a question you will eventually be asked.
+Keeps track of all changes done on original data.

 ---

 ## 2. Setting up

-Three of the packages used here don't come from CRAN, and a README that says "install the required packages" will fail for anyone who clones your repo.
-List the install lines explicitly.

 ```r
 # CRAN